How to Hang Oars on a Wall

 Step 2: Research Hooks Online to Find Some that Will Fit

-Now that you’re armed with your measurements, you can venture into the world of hooks and hangers online.
+Now that you have your measurements, you’re ready to venture into the world of hooks and hangers online.

 I’m consistently amazed at the variety of ways people have come up with to keep things off the ground.

-Make sure they come with screws and that they’re the correct size and length.
+Make sure your oar hangers come with screws and that they’re the correct size and length.

-You don’t want to have to run around to five hardware stores trying to find the right fasteners.
+• You don’t want to have to run around to five hardware stores trying to find the right screws. *We include traditional black, slotted screws with every order.

 Step 3: Your Hooks Have Arrived.
 Now Let’s Hang Them!